mikolalysenko/functional-red-black-tree/README.md

 Some advantages of this is that it is possible to apply insertions and removals to the tree while still iterating over previous versions of the tree.
 Functional and persistent data structures can also be useful in many geometric algorithms like point location within triangulations or ray queries.

+This added power though comes at a cost.
+Over the course of many updates functional trees use more memory and are slower than ordinary search trees.
+However, if you need the functional capabilities then this trade off may be worthwhile.

 NOT YET FINISHED

 # Install